Debit and Cash Only

 Homogeneity: New York labs must test five samples to ensure that they are representative of the entire product batch.
 Three of these samples must contain THC and CBD content within 25 percent of the mean concentration for each cannabinoid to be considered homogenous.

 Microbiological contaminants: Testing labs look for Salmonella, Aspergillus, molds, and mildew.
-They do so through Total Aerobic Count (TAC) testing and Total Yeast and Mold Count (TYMC) testing, which estimates contamination levels and determines whether they are within a safe range.
+They do so through Total Aerobic Count (TAC) testing and Total Yeast and Mold Count (TYMC) testing, which estimate contamination levels and determine whether they are within a safe range.

 Mycotoxins: Testing also checks whether any mycotoxins are present in the sample.
 Mycotoxins are toxic compounds produced by fungi and can be a serious health risk.

-Heavy metals: Cannabis plants naturally absorb elements in the soil, and if that soil is contaminated with heavy metals then so too will the plant’s flower.
+Heavy metals: Cannabis plants naturally absorb elements in the soil, and if that soil is contaminated with heavy metals, then so too is the plant’s flower.
 Heavy metals testing screens for lead, nickel, cadmium, and other elements to ensure these harmful heavy metals don’t make it into your products.

 Water activity and moisture content: Flower and solid cannabis products are tested for water activity (aW) and moisture content within certain acceptable ranges.
 This ensures that products will stay fresh and won’t develop mold.